 The Pearl Lagoon is a quiet rather remote area of Nicaragua that's not too familiar with floods of tourists.
 It's very small, home to a handful of stores and eateries, homes, and the occasional guest houses and hotel all situated on a little inlet of water that opens up to the Caribbean sea (and all the Cays, as well as the Corn Islands).

 Off the one main road in town are dirt walkways and cement homes nestled between rows of waving palm trees.
-Some of the hotels in the area (like the Queen Lobster) do have opportunities to learn more about the 200-year-old communities that helped to establish Pearl Lagoon if that's something you're interested in.
+Some of the hotels in the area (like the Queen Lobster) have opportunities to learn more about the 200-year-old communities that helped to establish Pearl Lagoon.

 A Few Options Around Town